Pembe Gizem Özdil

 news

-Presented at CNS in Florence, Italy.
+I presented my work at CNS 2025 in Florence, Italy.

-Presented at the 67th Benzon Symposium in Copenhagen, Denmark.
+I presented at the 67th Benzon Symposium in Copenhagen, Denmark.

-Awarded a Swiss Government Excellence Ph.D.
-Fellowship!
+I received a Swiss Government Excellence Ph.D.
+Fellowship.

 selected publications